sbb-design-systems/lyne-components/src/components/sbb-alert-group/readme.md

 By specifying the `accessibility-title` it's possible to add a hidden title to the `sbb-alert-group`.
 The heading level can be set via `accessibility-title-level`.

-As default the `sbb-alert-group` has the role `alert` which means that if a new alert arrives, it will be immediately announced to screen reader users.
+As default the `sbb-alert-group` has the role `status` which means that if a new alert arrives, it will not immediately be announced to screen reader users.
 You can change the `role` or `aria-live` attributes to fit your needs.
-For example, you can set the `role` to `status` which implicitly sets `aria-live` to `polite`.
+For example, you can set the `role` to `alert` which implicitly sets `aria-live` to `assertive` and therefore immediately announces the alert to the screen reader user.
+Notice that with role `alert`, not in all combinations of screen readers and browser every part of the alert is fully read.
 If all alerts are dismissed, it's recommended to completely remove the `sbb-alert-group` from DOM.
 You can catch this moment by listening to `sbb-alert-group_empty` event and react accordingly.